-Refund calculations, as described in the following Refund Policy, are based on the total scheduled clock hours for the program in which the student has been enrolled.
+Refund calculations, as described in the following Refund Policy, are based on the total scheduled clock hours in the portion of the program in which the student has been enrolled.

 1. Refund computations will be based on scheduled course time of class attendance through the last date of attendance.
 Leaves of absence, suspensions, and school holidays will not be counted as part of the scheduled class attendance.